manifold-systems/manifold/docs/articles/manifold_series_1.md

 code generator development and maintenance consuming precious time, etc.  It's about time for a better solution and I think Manifold makes good progress toward that goal.

-There's much more to cover, I've only scratched the surface with the Type Manifold API.
-Future articles in this series will cover:
+There's much more to cover.
+Future articles in this series will address:
 * Using the [JSON type manifold](http://manifold.systems/docs.html#json-and-json-schema)
 * The Extension Manifold and writing [Extension Classes](http://manifold.systems/docs.html#extension-classes)
 * [Structural Interfaces](http://manifold.systems/docs.html#structural-interfaces)